rosell-dk/webp-on-demand/README.md

 ### 1. Require this library with composer
 `composer require rosell-dk/webp-on-demand`

-***Note:*** As the current version (1.0.0-beta) is a beta release, the above may get you the 0.3.2 version.
-The following instructions all apply to the 1.0.0-beta.
-To get it, you can edit your *composer.json*, and change the require to "rosell-dk/webp-on-demand": "^1.0.0-beta"

 ### 2. Create the script

 Create a file *webp-on-demand.php*, and place it in webroot, or where-ever you like in you web-application.